glotzerlab/row/doc/src/clusters/built-in.md

 **Row** automatically selects from the following partitions on [Andes]:
 * `batch`

+> [!IMPORTANT]
-> Note: Andes has no shared partition.
+> Andes has no shared partition.
 All jobs must use 32 CPUs per node.

 [Andes]: https://docs.olcf.ornl.gov/systems/andes_user_guide.html